Khoshkhah/h3-routing-platform/docs/sdk_manual.md

 # SDK Manual

-This document provides a high-fidelity reference for the H3 Routing Platform client libraries.
+This document provides a high-fidelity reference for the H3 Routing Platform Python SDK.

 ## Python SDK

 The Python SDK is the primary interface for interacting with the routing engine, supporting all features including dynamic dataset management and advanced routing modes.

-### installation
+### Installation

 ```bash
 pip install -e sdk/python